Tux/Text-CSV_XS/doc/CSV_XS.md

     my $aoa = csv (in => "test.csv") or
         die Text::CSV_XS->error_diag;

+Note that failure here is the inability to start the parser,  like when the input does not exist or the arguments are unknown or conflicting.
+Run-time parsing errors will return a valid reference, which can be empty, but still contains all results up till the error.
+See ["on\_error"](#on_error).

 This function takes the arguments as key-value pairs.
 This can be passed as a list or as an anonymous hash: